3.4 Pipeline Tasks

 wf32d.e input output [-options]

-Input may be a single filename.
+Input may be a single filename, and the options include:

 -v: verbose